-Despite his skill, the tiny 30 metre Endeavour ran aground on the coral reefs and was put in at a river, which later came to be known as the Endeavour.
-This is now the site of present-day Cooktown.
+Despite his skill, the tiny 30-metre Endeavor ran aground on the coral reefs and was repaired in a river, which later came to be known as the Endeavor.
+Now the site of present-day Cooktown.

-Trinity Bay provided a port and the relatively clear, flat land to the north and south of the proposed site allowed for easier development.
+Trinity Bay provided a port and the relatively clear, flat land to the north and south of the proposed site allowed for more natural development.
 However, Cairns remained a mangrove swamp, uninhabitable by all but the toughest pioneers.

-Cairns was far from secure as a future city until the railway was built.
-The engineering feat required to railway to be built up steep inclines to the Atherton Tablelands.
+Cairns was far from secure as a future city until the building of the railway.
+The engineering feat required to the railway to be built up against steep inclines to the Atherton Tablelands.

 The opening of the Cairns International Airport, in 1984 helped cement the city as a destination for the international tourist.

-With its rich history and tropical warm climate, tourism plays a major role in the economy of Cairns.
-The city is the gateway to explore Australia’s Great Barrier Reef and the Daintree Rainforest.
+With its rich history and warm tropical climate, tourism plays a major role in the economy of Cairns.